 - Employment and Support Allowance expenditure from 2010/11 by reported medical condition and phase of claim

-While we have made every effort to ensure as consistent a series as possible, please take care in interpreting all figures as expenditure in certain areas has transferred between government departments.
+While every effort has been made to ensure as consistent a series as possible, please take care in interpreting all figures as expenditure in certain areas has transferred between government departments.
 It has not always been possible to identify the impact such transfers have had on expenditure.

 Updates to sub-national tables rely on the availability of published caseloads and accounts information.
-We will next update these tables to include 2013 to 2014 spending on the later of:
+These tables will next be updated to include financial year 2014/15 spending on the later of:

-- the first public sector finance release date following the publication of the DWP accounts 2013 to 2014
+- the first public sector finance release date following the publication of the DWP accounts financial year 2014/15.

 Contacts and more information

 There is contact information and more about DWP statistics on the Statistics at DWP page.